A Spotlight on: the Literacy Library for Libraries Week

-Across the 7th – 12th October, the CLPE, among many other literacy organisations, schools and educators, will be celebrating Libraries Week, an annual event in the UK which seeks to promote the value and necessity of libraries.
+Across the 7th – 12th October, the CLPE, among many other literacy organisations, schools and educators, celebrates Libraries Week, an annual event in the UK which seeks to promote the value and necessity of libraries.
 In 2019, Libraries Week is focused on libraries in the digital world – and the ways in which libraries are engaging communities with technology.

 At the CLPE we are in a unique position of hosting over 23,000 children’s books in our recently refurbished Literacy Library in London.
 The library brings together teachers, students, children, authors, illustrators, publishers and all those interested in children’s literacy to share their love for children’s books.